Vertical volute spring suspension: Development

 An American M2 Light Tank using the vertical volute spring system.
 The springs are just visible behind the rectangular covers.

 The VVSS system of an M32 Tank Recovery Vehicle (ARV) on display at the Yad La-Shiryon military museum in Latrun in Israel.

 During the 1930s, many innovations in the components of light tanks would make US tanks considerably more reliable.
 These included rubber-bushed tracks, rear mounted radial engines and the vertical volute spring suspension.

 A volute spring is a compression spring in the form of a cone (a volute).
-Under compression the coils slide over each other, affording a long travel.
+Under compression, the coils slide over each other, affording a long travel.
 The result is more stable and powerful than any leaf, coil, or torsion bar spring in the same volume.
 Mounted vertically in a road wheel bogie for a pair of road wheels on a tank made a very compact unit.

-The suspension was developed in 1933 by Harry Knox, better known for his Knox Automobile Company, and was first tested on T2E1 light tank prototype in 1934.
+The suspension was developed in 1933 by Harry Knox, better known for his Knox Automobile Company, and was first tested on the T2E1 light tank prototype in 1934.

-The Rock Island Arsenal produced a small tank for the cavalry which used vertical volute spring suspension instead of leaf spring suspension.
+The Rock Island Arsenal produced a small tank for the cavalry that used vertical volute spring suspension instead of leaf spring suspension.
 Standardized as the M1 Combat Car, it entered service with the US Army in 1937.
 The design was used in the M2 light tank and subsequent Stuart tank series.
-Design features of the Stuart were scaled up for use in the first M2 medium tanks which would evolve into the more successful M3 Lee and M4 Sherman, all using the VVSS.
+Design features of the Stuart were scaled up for use in the first M2 medium tanks, which would evolve into the more successful M3 Lee and M4 Sherman, all using the VVSS.